valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

 - --thread : number of threads used by fastp
 - --html : path and name for the  html report
 - --json : path and name for the json report
+-
+More information about Fastp and the parameter can be found [here](https://github.com/OpenGene/fastp)

 ### 3. Quality control of the raw read `03_quality_control_post_filtering.sh`
 The quality control of the filtered read was performed using FastQC version 0.12.1 with the same parameter as the one of the raw reads.
 This analysis was done to assess if the filtering was sufficient.